The mission of Exodus Vision is to equip African churches for Evangelism, Education, and Economic Development.

 Out of 3.4 million internally displaced people in Africa, 45,000 live in Malawi as refugees and asylum seekers (UNHCR, 2019).
 Some of our partners in Malawi are pastors who fled from Rwanda, Burundi and Congo.
 God has been using them to plant churches in various districts of Malawi.

-Another group of pastors who partner with us come from rural areas of Malawi; these are the ones the Bible would refer to as “the least of these".
+Another group of pastors who partner with us come from rural areas of Malawi; these are the ones the Bible would refer to as “the least of these."
 Many of these pastors barely have the minimum necessary to make ends meet.
 Some of them can hardly afford to buy a Bible.
-A Bible in Malawi costs $12, which is equivalent to a twelve-day wage for a Malawian citizen in a rural village.
+A Bible in Malawi costs $12, which is equivalent to twelve-days of wages for a Malawian citizen in a rural village.

 The historical impact of Exodus Vision continues to be far reaching.
 This year we supplied 70 rural pastors in northern Malawi with seed and fertilizer with which to grow their own crops.
 Some communities have benefited from the four wells we dug in rural villages, and this coming year, 200 Malawian youth will be registered in a Christian boarding school.
 The plan is to ultimately bring this number to 480 young people receiving a quality, Christ-centered secondary education.